AimanZaharin/SDS-GHS-Pictogram-Extraction-and-Classification-System/README.md

 ## 🏁 Usage

-- To train or fine-tune the YOLOv8 detection model, refer to creation of models notebook - training\training_yolo\README.md.
+- To train or fine-tune the YOLOv8 detection model, refer to "creation of models notebook - training\training_yolo\README.md".
-- To train or evaluate the CNN classifier, refer to creation of models notebook - training\training_cnn\model_training_cnn.ipynb.
+- To train or evaluate the CNN classifier, refer to "creation of models notebook - training\training_cnn\model_training_cnn".ipynb.
 - To run the Streamlit web interface:
 ``
 streamlit run main.py